zfcampus/zf-apigility-doctrine/README.md

 Format of Date Fields
 ---------------------

-When a date field is involved in a query you may specify the format of the date using PHP date formatting options.
-The default date format is ```Y-m-d H:i:s``` If you have a date field which is just Y-m-d then add the format to the query.
+When a date field is involved in a filter you may specify the format of the date using PHP date formatting options.
+The default date format is ```Y-m-d H:i:s``` If you have a date field which is just Y-m-d then add the format to the filter.

 ```php
     'format' => 'Y-m-d',
     'value' => '2014-02-04',
 ```

-Available Query Types
+Available Filters
 ---------------------

 ORM and ODM